diyElectronicsLab/ThePlantPlant/ESP32/Readme.md

 - go to the "src" folder in the side bar and click on "main.cpp" (this is our main c++ file that will run on the ESP32)

 ### The Code
-You can find the code needed in this repository.
+You can find the code needed in the ESP32-Blink folder of this repository.
+What the code is doing:

+`
+#include <Arduino.h>
+`